-This module introduces you to the many ways criminologists seek to explain crime, victims of crime and the role of criminal justice.
+This module introduces the many ways criminologists seek to explain crime, victims of crime and the role of criminal justice.
 Through engaging topics, each study week begins with examples of crimes or criminal justice problems that you may recognise from the news, other media outlets and popular culture.
-It will gently introduce you to different criminological concepts and theories, and you'll actively engage and explore these through the use of virtual learning environment activities and written assessments.
-You'll become equipped with the skills needed to understand theories and concepts about crime, and will advance your understanding of everyday social issues that may influence crime and victims.
+It gently introduces different criminological concepts and theories, and you'll actively engage and explore these through the use of virtual learning environment activities and written assessments.
+You'll gain the skills to understand theories and concepts about crime, and will advance your understanding of everyday social issues that may influence crime and victims.

 The module is organised around three strands: causes of crime, responses to crime, and thinking beyond crime and criminal justice.
 You'll be introduced to questions such as: